jprice87/jprice87/README.md

 - ✌🏻 Hi, I’m Jaxon Price, @jprice87 on Github.

-- 🎓 I am student at the University of Arkansas.
-I am working towards a Major in Computer Science and a Minor in Philosophy and Mathematics.
+- 🎓 I am recent graduate from the University of Arkansas.
+I completed a Major in Computer Science and a Minor in Philosophy and Mathematics.

 - 👀 I’m interested in figuring out the best ways that humans and computers can co-exist.